eQosys/QINP/docs/stdlib/stdlib.md

  - [./time.qnp](time.qnp.md)

-The main file for the Standard Library is [./std.qnp](./std.qnp.md).
-It imports the most fundamental functions, definitions and packs.

 Every Function/pack defined in the standard library exists in the `std` space.

 Identifiers with a leading double underscore are implementation details and should not be used directly.